brampta/barbavid/README.md

 Simply create files with specific names in the /custom/ directory and they will be run by barbavid.
 This should cover most basic configurations you will need to do.

 * /custom/footer.php: runs in the footer area
+* /custom/404.php: will be shown when user requests a page that does not exist
 * /custom/custom.css: will be loaded after the barbavid CSS so you can add you own CSS
-* /custom/settings.php: you can put any settings in there that you want commited in you customization repo. /settings.php will run /custom/settings.php.
-Leave configurations that you dont want to commit in /settings.php but data that is not private and is to be shared on all your different environments should go in settings.php
 * /custom/web/: you can create a folder named web/ in the /custom/ folder.
 Anything in this folder will be accessible online via the path yoursite.com/custom/.
 For example if you put an image at /custom/web/image.jpg, it will be accessible online at yousite.com/custom/image.jpg.
 This is where you need to add your images, CSS or JavaScript files.
+You can also use the /custom/web folder to add paths to the website.
+For example if you create the file /custom/web/mypage.php you will be able to access it at domain.com/mypage

-## Modules
+## Modules (coming soon...)

 To allow more complex and better structured modifications you can also create modules.
 For that you need to create the modules/ folder inside of the /custom/ folder.

 Then every folder directly inside of /custom/modules/ that contains an init.php file will be considered a module and the init.php will run at barbavid initialization.

+!! change of plan !!

 Example: /custom/modules/example_module/init.php